Exclusive 2-Day to Luxor by Bus

 Return Time : Approximately 20:00

-Embarking on our 2 Day Luxor Private tour into the heart of ancient Egypt.
+Embarking on our Exclusive 2-Day to Luxor by Bus tour into the heart of ancient Egypt.
 Where history comes alive along the banks of the majestic Nile River.
 Luxor, boasts a rich tapestry of historical treasures that draw travelers from around the globe.
 In addition, it was revered as the ancient capital.
 Each site, from the grandeur of Karnak Temple to the enigmatic Valley of the Kings, tells a story of pharaohs, gods, and the enduring legacy of one of the world’s greatest civilizations.

 - Overnight stay at the hotel